eyeem/span_builder/README.md

-# Span Builder For Flutter

 ![span_builder](https://user-images.githubusercontent.com/121164/75353447-b6ef2800-58ab-11ea-984c-3d346d20af71.png)

-Facilitates creation of spans from plain text and provides automated disposal of `GestureRecognizers`.
+Facilitates creation of spans from plain text and provides an automated disposal of `GestureRecognizers`.

 ### Description

 Given some plain text, e.g.: __"The quick brown fox"__ allows you to `apply` multiple spans at multiple positions.
 Positions can be specified by a matching word (`whereText`), e.g. __"brown"__ and/or range `from=10, to=15`.
 Spans are subclasses of `InlineSpan`.
 If the span you are trying to apply is `TextSpan` you don't need to pass `whereText` as it will be inferred from text within the provided span.

 Once you are done using `SpanBuilder`, use `build()` to return calculated list of spans.
+Spans can't overlap.

 ### Usage: